What does knowing your strengths do for your business?

 The Clifton StrengthsFinder test has been taken by over 16 million people worldwide and has an immense amount of data to back it up.

-There are 34 different talent “strengths” that Clifton StrengthsFinder identifies.
+Clifton StrengthsFinder identifies 34 different talent “strengths.”
 Each one falls under one of four bigger categories.

-Each of those bigger categories is either “task” or “relationship” focused.
+Each of those bigger categories focuses on “tasks” or “relationships.”

-When you take the test, you uncover your top five Strengths.
-With only four categories, however, you can easily figure out your dominant areas.
+When you take the test, you uncover your top five strengths.
+With only four categories, however, you easily figure out your dominant areas.
 Knowing your strengths isn’t hard.

-At Skipio, for example, our Customer Love Team is focused on helping people.
-So it’s no surprise that most of those team members have strengths that are “relationship” focused.
-But if you run over to our accounting department or talk to our developers, you’ll find out they have talents that are more “task” oriented, which helps explain why they’re so good at their jobs.
+At Skipio, for example, our Customer Love Team focuses on helping people.
+No surprise then that most of those team members enjoy “relationship” focused strengths.
+But if you run over to our accounting department or talk to our developers, you find out they enjoy more “task” oriented strengths, which helps explain why they’re so good at their jobs.